 NOT TO BE MISSED

-The Breath of the Wood – In a clearing in the woods, it has been created the Meditation Corner, a quiet place where you feel comfortable and where the mind will not be distracted.
+The Breath of the Wood – In a clearing in the woods, the Meditation Corner has been created, a quiet place where you feel comfortable and where the mind will not be distracted.
 The trees, the view of the sky and the sounds of nature are of great help to get in touch with your inner self and relax.
 A notice board shows you the basic techniques of relaxation and hammocks welcome you in the brushwood.
 Some holistic events are organised during summer.

 Il pane di patate (potato bread) – This is a good, healthy bread that was once eaten with cheese or salami, lard or honey, jam, butter and sugar or dipped in wine.
 It is the bread that speaks of the past, of the people from Bossico and of their identity.